 - Copy folder theme/standard and call it theme/new

 - Renamed theme_standard.php to theme_new.php

-- Opened theme/new/lang/en/new.php, recommend you change 2 lines to read something like:
+- Opened theme/new/lang/en/theme_new.php, recommend you change 2 lines to read something like:

-- $string['chooseredme'] = 'New theme came from the Standard theme and is being changed by Martin D in 2011';
+- $string['chooseredme'] = 'New theme is a modified version of the Standard theme and is being changed by Martin D in 2013';

 - Saved the file